fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-In the middle of running the tests, the following is printed
+In the middle of running the tests, the following is printed in the console:

 ```
 [ [ { content: 'testing a form...', important: true } ] ]